jamescherti/motley-overlay/README.md

 - **app-text/OCRmyPDF**: A tool that adds an OCR text layer to scanned PDF files
 - **dev-python/schema**: Python module to validate and convert data structures
-- **media-plugins/nvidia-vaapi-driver**: A VA-API implemention using NVIDIA's NVDEC
+- **media-plugins/nvidia-vaapi-driver**: A VA-API implementation using NVIDIA's NVDEC
 - **net-print/brother-ql1110nwb-bin**: Printer driver for the Brother QL-1110NWB

 ## Installation